 - What first brought you to McGovern Medical School?

 The opportunity to develop cardiac positron emission tomography as an advanced clinical application of coronary physiology.

 - How has McGovern Medical School changed throughout your tenure here?

 Dramatically scientifically, clinically, and administratively.
 The school has evolved from an administratively arbitrary, hierarchical club of dictatorial men whose ego dominated use of scientific funds, application of policies, and personal advancement in culminating in the sudden simultaneous firing of 10 Department Chairmen by the President of UTHealth in 1985, six years after I came as director of the Division of Cardiology.
 This astonishing event was an instantaneous generational leap into the medical school’s evolving into a current modern, objective, fair, gender sensitive, creative, highly productive, medical school with deep institutional integrity and commitment to teaching, research, clinical service by its individual faculty.

 - Are there any mentors or colleagues that have been instrumental to your development and achievements?

-In the early turbulent days of the above environment, the crucial visionary leaders and colleagues for me, among many others, include Roger Bulger, M.D., then President of UTHSCH, Frank Webber, M.D., then dean of the Medical School, Tom Burke, M.D., then vice-president for Research and Innovation, and A. G. McNeese, then chair of the UT Board of Regents.
+In the early turbulent days of the above environment, the crucial visionary leaders and colleagues for me, among many others, include Roger Bulger, M.D., then President of UTHealth, Frank Webber, M.D., then dean of the Medical School, Tom Burks, M.D., then vice-president for Research and Innovation, and A. G. McNeese, then chair of the UT Board of Regents.